Little Girl

 Little girl,

+I see your pain.
+I see your suffering.
 You keep it in a lockbox on your sleeve, right next to the key, just waiting for someone to see it.

-You hide behind a bottle like maybe someday, someone will see all the hurt, magnified by the liquid.
+You hide behind that bottle like maybe somehow, someone will see all of the hurt, magnified by the liquid.
+Just like the tears on your cheeks magnify your freckles.

 Every single mark, different, unique in the way that it has shaped you.